TheCubeDAO/Documentation/cubits.md

 As a sophisticated game, which combines PvE, PvP, and MMO gameplay, there are entire trees of skills, tactics, investment, and/or performances that deserve rewards.
 The game issuance essentially exists to do that.

 The possible usage is not exhaustive and will continue to evolve in ways to enhance the engagement, activities, and entertainment of the gamers.
 To name a few possible use cases:
+- Setting up an advanced in-game economy through systems like Chest Shops.
 - Hourly active playtime rewards
+- Participating in Quests
+- Receiving a virtual in-game Job
 - Ranking rewards based on leaderboard
 - Winning a tournament
 - Winning a PvP, PvE, or other contest in the game